Blockchain in government: Are we ready for prime time?

 Network data storage.
 Stored data, which frequently contains an agency’s most valuable information, is often vulnerable to compromise.
 Agencies must ensure their data is tamper-proof.
 A blockchain log/ledger can attest to the integrity of this data.
 Before agencies put all their eggs in the blockchain basket, however, it’s important to make sure the technology is as secure as it’s made out to be.

 Securing the secure

 Blockchain is touted as an inherently secure solution, but there are a few underlying weak spots that could benefit from an extra layer of security.

 Securing access to the blockchain.
 By assigning digital identities, also known as certificates, to both the people and the devices that use permissioned blockchains, agencies can ensure that the identities of all members are known.

 Securing core blockchain technologies.
 As its security foundation, the blockchain network uses public-key cryptography.
 That makes the secure generation, use and storage of cryptographic keys critical to the overall security of the technology.
 Hardware security modules can secure the cryptographic keys and identities in a hardware root of trust that can’t be tampered with.

 Securing communications across the blockchain network.
 Hardware security modules can also generate and securely store cryptographic keys used in Transport Layer Security and Secure Sockets Layer network connections.
 Both of these protocols help manage authentication and exchange messages, which secures the integrity of the blockchain transactions.

 There’s little doubt that blockchain technology will be gaining ground quickly in federal IT.
 Before it’s ready, however, we all must make sure that the security of the technology is up to the hype that surrounds it.

-Lloyd Mitchell is vice president of technology for SafeNet Assured Technologies.
+Lloyd Mitchell is president of Thales Trusted Cyber Technologies.